I’m going to let you in on a secret:

 I installed WPRocket to optimise the loading of each page:

-After tweaking some of the settings the speed improvement was significant!
+After tweaking some of the settings the speed improvement was significant! (check out my full WP Rocket review for more SEO progress information)

 Here are the numbers now: